 - Made in China by The Brinkmann Corporation

 Guide Review - Brinkmann Gourmet Charcoal Smoker & Grill

 A vertical water smoker is a column with a fire in the bottom, food on the top and a pan of water in the middle.
 The water adds moisture, but, more importantly, it regulates the temperature.
 Think about it this way, since smoking barbecue is done within a few dozen degrees of the boiling temperature of water, it will take a long time for a couple of gallons of water to boil away, and since liquid water can't actually be hotter than 212 degrees F (give or take a few) the water pan will hold a very steady temperature.
 This is how water smokers hold a consistent temperature, which is a good thing since the Brinkmann Gourmet doesn't have any vents for you to adjust.

-The Brinkmann Gourmet is widely available and is one of the most popular smokers on the market.
-The reason for this is because it is one of the least expensive smokers you can buy.
+The Brinkmann Gourmet was one of the most popular smokers on the market.
+The reason for this is because it was one of the least expensive smokers you can buy.
 This smoker is simple to use but can be difficult to fight with.
 Since you can't adjust vents you simply have to let the smoker go and hope for a good temperature.
 Actually, the best bet with this smoker is to just let it do its job.
 It's not a finely refined smoker, but it is a competent one.